minhtran241/minhtran.com/data/contact/about-this-website.md

 All content is meticulously crafted in markdown and seamlessly rendered during the build process.
 Employing [react-markdown](https://github.com/remarkjs/react-markdown) and [remark-rehype](https://github.com/remarkjs/remark-rehype), I ensure a smooth conversion of markdown to HTML.
 Styles are meticulously applied using [Tailwind CSS Typography](https://github.com/tailwindlabs/tailwindcss-typography) and [prose](https://tailwindcss.com/docs/prose).

+### GitHub API Integration

+To showcase my open-source contributions, I integrated the [GitHub API](https://docs.github.com/en/rest) to dynamically fetch and display my GitHub information and repositories.
+This makes it easy for visitors to explore my work and contributions and stay updated with my latest projects.

 ### Streamlined Infrastructure

 Ditching the complexities of CMS, API, and databases, this iteration of the website focuses on efficiency and simplicity.
 Content is statically generated at build time, minimizing overheads.
 Previously, I utilized [ElysiaJS](https://elysiajs.com/) and [PostgreSQL](https://www.postgresql.org/), but transitioned to a static site to streamline operations and costs.
 Hosting is graciously provided by [Vercel](https://vercel.com/), ensuring seamless deployment.
 Rest assured, the source code remains securely private.